eclipse-basyx/basyx-python-sdk/CONTRIBUTING.md

 adapter.aasx: `Property.value` `0` are converted into `NoneType`
 ```

-As you can see, code-highlighting is used in order to highlight class names or types.
+As you can see, inline code blocks (the backticks) are used to highlight
+class names or types.

 In the issue message, use full text or bullet points to describe your issue in detail.
-Please include a short paragraph on each the
+Please include a short paragraph on each of

 - Expected behavior:  A description of what the expected behavior should be, so that
   maintainers can understand how the issue differs from the intended functionality.